balena-io-experimental/coral-audio-analysis/README.md

 # coral-audio-analysis
 Coral Edge TPU project for analyzing noise pollution using the Coral Dev board or a Raspberry Pi 4 with the Edge TPU.

 The on-board mic listens for noises above a certain intensity level.
-The noises are saved as wav files and then certain features (such as a spectrogram) are extracted from the sounds and analyzed by a Tensorflow Lite model running on the Edge TPU.
-The included model is trained to recognize 10 noises: air conditioner, car horn, children playing, dog bark, drilling, engine idling, gun shot, jackhammer, siren, and street music.
+The noises are saved as wav files and then various audio features (such as a spectrogram) are extracted from the sounds and analyzed by a Tensorflow Lite model running on the Edge TPU.
+The included model is trained to recognize 10 noises based on patterns in these audio features: air conditioner, car horn, children playing, dog bark, drilling, engine idling, gun shot, jackhammer, siren, and street music.
 You can view the detected noises and model predictions on a web page hosted on-device.

 An optional master node will soon be available that has an S3-compatible object store which can receive manually-classified audio files from the nodes in order to re-train and improve the model for all devices in the fleet.